SourCherries/psy-466/pages/lab2_visualization.md

 ## Marked exercises (5 points total)
 5 questions, 1 point each.

 Question 1 requires you to upload a jamovi file.

 Write your answers for questions 2 to 5 in a single text document (like Word) and upload that.

-Now upload your jamovi file and text (Word) document to:
+Upload both your jamovi file and text (Word) document to:
 ```
 Instructor's Assessments > Lab 2
 ```